Complex and Adaptive Dynamical Systems: A Primer: The Sandpile Model and Self-Organized Criticality

-\underline{\bf Conserving dynamics and self-organized criticality}\\ We note that the toppling events of an avalanche are (locally) conserving.
+a toppling event is induced, which may in turn lead to a whole series of topplings.
+The resulting avalanche is characterized by its duration $t$ and the size $s$ of affected sites.
+It continues until a new stable configuration is reached.
+In Fig.~\ref{automata_avalanche} a small avalanche is shown. \runinhead{Distribution of Avalanches} We define with $D(s)$ and $D(t)$ the distributions of the size and of the duration of avalanches.
+One finds that they are scale-free, as we will discuss in the next section.
+Equation (\ref{automata_D_s_t}) expresses the essence of self-organized criticality.
+We expect these scale-free relations to be valid for a wide range of cellular automata with conserving dynamics, independent of the special values of the parameters entering the respective update functions.
+Numerical simulations and analytic approximations {for $d =2$ dimensions yield} \runinhead{Conserving Dynamics and Self-Organized Criticality} We note that the toppling events of an avalanche are (locally) conserving.
 Avalanches of arbitrary large sizes must therefore occur, as sand can be lost only at the boundary of the system.
-One can indeed prove that Eqs.\ (\ref{automata_D_s_t}) are valid only for locally conserving models.
-Self-organized criticality breaks down as soon as there is a small but non-vanishing probability to loose sand somewhere inside the system.

-\underline{\bf Features of the critical state}\\ The empty board, when all cells are initially empty, $z_i\equiv0$, is not critical.
-The system remains in the frozen phase when adding sand, compare the chapter on {\em ``Random Boolean Networks''}, as long as most $z_i<K$.
+One can indeed prove that Eqs.~(\ref{automata_D_s_t}) are valid only for locally conserving models.
+Self-organized criticality breaks down as soon as there is a small but non-vanishing probability to {lose} sand somewhere inside the system. \runinhead{Features of the Critical State} The empty board, when all cells are initially empty, $z_i\equiv0$, is not critical.
+The system remains in the frozen phase when adding sand; compare Chap.~\ref{chap_networks2}, as long as most $z_i<K$.
 Adding one sand corn after the other the critical state is slowly approached.
 There is no way to avoid the critical state.

 Once the critical state is achieved the system remains critical.
 This critical state is paradoxically also the point at which the system is dynamically most unstable.
-It has an unlimited susceptibility to an external driving (adding a sandcorn), using the terminology of section \ref{automata_Landau_theory}, as a single added sandcorn can trip avalanches of arbitrary size.
+It has an unlimited susceptibility to an external driving (adding a {grain of sand}), using the terminology of Sect.~\ref{automata_Landau_theory}, as a single added {grain of sand} can trip avalanches of arbitrary size.

-It needs to be noted that the dynamics of the sandpile model is deterministic, once the sandcorn has been added, and that the disparate fluctuations in terms of induced avalanches are features of the critical state per se and not due to any hidden stochasticity, as discussed in the chapter on {\it ``Chaos, Bifurcations and Diffusion''}, or due to any hidden deterministic chaos.
+It needs to be noted that the dynamics of the sandpile model is deterministic, once the {grain of sand} has been added, and that the disparate fluctuations in terms of induced avalanches are features of the critical state per se and not due to any hidden stochasticity, as discussed in Chap.~\ref{chap_chaos1}, or due to any hidden deterministic chaos.

-\section{Random branching theory}
+\section{Random Branching Theory}